brianjaustin/brianjaustin.github.io/content/blog/2025/02/08/ao3-paperclip.md

 of how the final copy sript worked), so we went back to using the proxy endpoint which still throws errors but not in a way that totally breaks certain pages.

+[james_](https://github.com/zz9pzza), our tech lead on the Systems side and member of AD&T, also added some code to separate ActiveStorage proxy endpoint requests from other requests in HAProxy, and force a timeout of 5 seconds to avoid accidentally starving everything else when loading from S3 takes awhile.

 ## Conclusion

 I'm glad we have this checked off our list so we can focus on other time-sensitive projects